gabriellewee/portfolio/archive/2013-07-19-for-lack-of-a-better-title.md

 :::

-Fanime 2013 - I went with Hayley, Casey, and Hayley's friend Ashley.
-They cosplayed from Silent Hill and I cosplayed as Adventure Time's Marshall Lee!
+Fanime 2013 - I went with Hayley, Casey, and Hayley’s friend Ashley.
+They cosplayed from Silent Hill and I cosplayed as Adventure Time’s Marshall Lee!

-Ashley's mom actually got us into a real hospital the night before for an amazing Silent Hill photoshoot!
-I'll post photos up eventually.
+Ashley’s mom actually got us into a real hospital the night before for an amazing Silent Hill photoshoot!
+I’ll post photos up eventually.

 ::: row-triple